casmirpatterson/meta-id-dapp/doc/architecture.md

 Code that is intended to be shared across the application.

 #### Components
-Reusable, functional React components made up of UI primitives.
+Reusable, functional React components composed of UI [Primitives](#primitives).
 These components generally do not have any styles of their own and are not connected to any data sources.

 #### Constants
 Configuration data used in the application, such as environment variables,